-CREATING A "ONE-SIZE FITS ALL" VALUE PROPOSITION

-Cited by 33% of Respondents as a "Top Three" Marketing Planning Mistake

-Your market analysis uncovered that one segment likes "hot tea."
+MISTAKE #3: CREATING A "ONE-SIZE FITS ALL" VALUE PROPOSITION Cited by 33% of Respondents as a "Top Three" Marketing Planning Mistake Your market analysis uncovered that one segment likes "hot tea."
 Another segment likes "iced tea."
 But then you create one offer - "lukewarm tea" that averages each segment's needs.
 No one is happy!
 How to Avoid This Mistake: If you can't alter the product for each segment, create different packaging.
 If you can't alter the packaging, alter the service you provide for each segment.
 If you can't alter the service, alter the guidance and information you provide to each segment.
 Alter the price point, the names of the offers, etc. You get the idea!
 Commentary from Impact: Did you notice that all of the top three mistakes are related to a lack of differentiation?
+Additional Comments on this Mistake from Survey Respondents:

-• "Especially with Medium to Small Size companies, Same offer to all potential customers, Tweak the message for the audience - go after niches where you can win."

-The Best of the Rest - Other Top Planning Mistakes

-Not Putting Enough Thought Into Optimizing Your Price

-Not Addressing The Emotional Reasons Why Customers Buy Your Kind Of Products

-Lacking A Balanced Perspective Regarding Your Competitive Position
+"Especially with Medium to Small Size companies, Same offer to all potential customers, Tweak the message for the audience - go after niches where you can win."
+The Best of the Rest - Other Top Planning Mistakes Not Putting Enough Thought Into Optimizing Your Price Not Addressing The Emotional Reasons Why Customers Buy Your Kind Of Products Lacking A Balanced Perspective Regarding Your Competitive Position

-NOT PUTTING ENOUGH THOUGHT INTO OPTIMIZING YOUR PRICE

-Cited by 33% of Respondents as a "Top Three" Marketing Planning Mistake

-Most business owners price based on their costs plus markup, or based on what the competitors are charging.
+MISTAKE #4: NOT PUTTING ENOUGH THOUGHT INTO OPTIMIZING YOUR PRICE Cited by 33% of Respondents as a "Top Three" Marketing Planning Mistake Most business owners price based on their costs plus markup, or based on what the competitors are charging.
 This ignores the most important element of pricing - what value do customers ascribe to your offer?
 How to Avoid This Mistake: You must understand the perceptions customers have about your offer compared to their alternative options.
 An analysis of price-to-value perceptions of key competitors will allow you to optimize price - not too high, not too low!
 Commentary from Impact: Finally...a mistake that has nothing to do with differentiation...or does it?
 Could it be that customers might pay more if they perceive your product to be unique...and differentiated?
-3
+Additional Comments on this Mistake from Survey Respondents: